pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 Test framework
 --------------

-We are not ready to run the test implementation yet.
+We are still not ready to run the test implementation.
 We need to create a test framework first.

 We need methods to create the test input data and to allocate the test outputs: